Elwinmage/ha-reefled-component/README.md

 You need to install decluttering, config-template-card and apexcharts-card from HACS.

-Don't forget to edit the entity name to set your own.
+Don't forget to edit the entity name (sensor.rsledXXXXXXXX_YYY) to set your own.

 <code>
 decluttering_templates: